 It’s the beginning of the end for Jobs’ first tenure at Apple.

 What is amazing about Jobs’ ouster from Apple is just how rapidly it all happened.
 Just two years earlier, Sculley joined Apple as its third CEO, handpicked by Jobs.
-The idea was that Jobs, who was chairman at Apple, would run the company hand-in-hand with Sculley.
+The idea was that Jobs, who was Apple’s chairman, would run the company hand-in-hand with Sculley.

 Jobs’ clashes with Sculley got so bad that, during an April 1985 board meeting, the CEO threatened to resign unless Jobs was stripped of his role as executive VP and manager of the Macintosh division.
 As a result, Jobs lost operating power inside Apple.
 However, because Sculley genuinely respected him, Jobs remained as chairman.

 Jobs wasn’t happy, though.
 He pleaded with Sculley to get his old job back.
 When that didn’t work, he flat-out suggested that Sculley quit.
 Sculley refused.
-Jobs then began secretly planning a takeover of Apple and trying to recruit people to help him.
-Jobs found some supporters inside Apple, but he was warned that the majority of the board wouldn’t side with him.
+Jobs then began secretly planning a takeover of Apple and recruiting people to help him.
+Jobs found some supporters inside the company, but he was warned that the majority of the board wouldn’t side with him.

 Nonetheless, he ignored that advice and continued with his attempted Apple coup.